Last Updated: July 29, 2021

-In-person Go Local courses will be held at WeWork Shinmay Union Square in Pudong (Line 9 Shangcheng Road) and WeWork Fuhui (Line 2 Dongchang Road), both of which are one station away from the NYU Shanghai campus (Century Avenue) by subway.
-Students will predominantly be at the Shinmay building but may have classes at all three.
-All buildings are located within walking distance of each other.
+In-person Go Local courses will be held at WeWork Shinmay Union Square in Pudong (Line 9 Shangcheng Road), which is one subway stop from the NYU Shanghai campus (Line 2 Century Avenue).
+Students will mainly be at the Shinmay building, but may attend classes in the NYU Shanghai academic building.
+Both buildings are located within walking distance of each other.

 2. How can I replace a lost ID card?

-Having an NYUcard will be important for you throughout the semester because you need to use it for getting access to the main academic building, Shinmay building, and other places (e.g., library, printing, billing, etc).
-Please read the information of Replace a Lost Card on NYUSH’s website.
-You can follow the instructions to get your new NYUCard.
-If you have further questions, please send an email to firstname.lastname@example.org.
+Having an NYUCard is important throughout the semester because it gives you access to the main academic building, Shinmay building, and other resources (e.g., library, printing, billing, etc).
+Follow these instructions to get a new NYUCard or replace a lost card.
+If you have further questions, send an email to firstname.lastname@example.org.

-3. Which person should I ask if I have questions related to my health insurance?
+3. Who should I ask if I have questions related to my health insurance?

-4. Which person should I contact if I have an inquiry about housing?
+4. Who should I contact if I have an inquiry about housing?

-Please contact the Office of Student Life at firstname.lastname@example.org.
+Please contact the NYU Shanghai Residential Life at firstname.lastname@example.org.

-5. Which person should I contact if have a visa-related questions?
+5. Who should I contact if have a visa-related questions?

-If you need any visa-related information regarding your study away status and US immigration, please contact the Office of Global Services at email@example.com.
-If you have any questions on Chinese visas and need immigration support, please contact NYU Shanghai’s Student Mobility team at shanghai.student-mobility@nyu.
+For visa-related inquiries about your study away status and US immigration, please contact the Office of Global Services at email@example.com.
+For inquiries on Chinese visas and China immigration support, please contact NYU Shanghai’s Student Mobility team at shanghai.student-mobility@nyu.

 Pudong: iMac Lab Room 503*, Windows Lab Room 526*